dupgit/sauvegarde/docs/API.md

 'filename' may be used to filter results for a specific filename (or directory name).

+'date' may be used to filter results for a specific date. it must be base 64 encoded and the string must be formatted "YYYY-MM-DD HH:MM:SS".

 The answer contains a json array named "file_list" that contains a serveur_meta_data_t structure (a JSON structure for a file as stated in [README.md](../README.md) file) for each file.